ABOUT

 Jesús Cervantes (he/him) is a San Diego-based violinist and teaching artist whose work bridges classical and contemporary music through interdisciplinary collaboration.
 His artistic practice integrates electroacoustic sound, improvisation, and movement.

-He has appeared across the United States, Canada, Mexico, and China, and performs regularly with arts organizations including Opera Neo, DISCO RIOT, Sonoma Bach, Project [BLANK], San Diego City Ballet, and Poway Symphony Orchestra.
+He has appeared across the United States, Canada, Mexico, and China, and has performed with organizations such as Opera Neo, DISCO RIOT, San Diego Baroque, Project [BLANK], The Old Globe, Art of Elan, Sonoma Bach, San Diego City Ballet, and Poway Symphony Orchestra.
+Jesús is a member of the I/0 String Quartet, a newly formed project with debut concerts in October 2025.
 His teaching philosophy focuses on empowering students to develop an artistic identity that reflects their unique creative journeys, shaped by personal experience and diverse global musical traditions.

 Recent projects include a 2025 spring residency at Museum of Contemporary Art San Diego with choreographer Radhika Karandikar, which culminated in performances of an original site-specific work that explored the intersection of memories and physical presence through dance, music, visuals, and poetry.

-Jesús joined the Next Festival of Emerging Artists in June 2024 for performances with guest artists Curtis Stewart and Seth-Parker Woods in Chatham and New York City, as well as a residency at Gibney Dace, creating new pieces with mentorship from choreographer Sidra Bell and composers Peter Askim & Aaron Kernis.
-He returned in summer 2025 for a residency and concerts with the Kronos Quartet, featuring Terry Riley’s The Sands and the premiere of Jungyoon Wie’s Starlings for String Quartet and Orchestra.
+Jesús joined the Next Festival of Emerging Artists in June 2024 for performances with guest artists Curtis Stewart and Seth-Parker Woods in Chatham and New York City, as well as a residency at Gibney Dance, creating new original works with mentorship from choreographer Sidra Bell and composers Peter Askim & Aaron Kernis.
+He returned in summer 2025 for a week-long residency and set of concerts with the Kronos Quartet, featuring Terry Riley’s The Sands and the premiere of Jungyoon Wie’s Starlings for String Quartet and Orchestra.

 He attended the Domaine Forget International Music Academy in Quebec (2017, 2018), where he had the opportunity to study with Mark Fewer, David Gilham, Noah-Bendix Balgley, and Midori Goto.
-In 2017 he was a summer fellow at the National Orchestral Institute, and he previously studied at Indiana University’s String Academy with Sarah Kapustin.
+In 2017 he was a fellowship recipient with the National Orchestral Institute, and he previously studied at Indiana University’s String Academy with Sarah Kapustin.
 Jesús graduated with a Bachelor of Music in Violin Performance from San Diego State University, where he studied with Dr. Pei-Chun Tsai Liebhaber.